kitzberger/songs/Bar Fights.md

 	                                        D
-	for sure i'm not the one who's ending them when i was 12 years old, riding home right after school this ten year old kid punched my in the face
+	for sure i'm not the one who's ending them when i was 12 years old, riding home right after school this ten year old kid punched me in the face

 ### Chorus 1